 - Chair, Civil Rights Committee of the Colorado Bar Association, 2010-2012.

-- Chair elect, Board of Directors, The Odyssey School, present.
+- Chair, Board of Directors, The Odyssey School, present.

 - Regular continuing legal education presenter on a variety of subjects related to employment law, including at conferences and seminars sponsored by the Colorado Bar Association, Colorado Trial Lawyers Association, and Colorado Plaintiffs’ Employment Lawyers Association.